-Care is our core business and the care we deliver helps the individual person and improves the health of the whole community.
+Care is our core business, and the care we deliver helps the individual person and improves the whole community’s health.

 Compassion is how care is given through relationships based on empathy, respect, and dignity.
 It can also be described as intelligent kindness and is central to how people perceive their care.

-Communication is central to successful caring relationships and to effective team working.
+Communication is central to successful, caring relationships and effective team working.
 Listening is as important as what we say.
 It is essential for ‘No decision without me’.
 Communication is the key to a good workplace with benefits for those in our care and staff alike.

 Courage enables us to do the right thing for the people we care for, and to speak up when we have concerns.
 It means we have the personal strength and vision to innovate and embrace new ways of working.

 Commitment to our patients and populations is a cornerstone of what we do.
 We need to build on our commitment to improving the care and experience of our patients.
 We need to take action to make this vision and strategy a reality for all and meet the health and social care challenges ahead.